Jubayed-A/Computer-Technology-App/README.md

 ### Key Features

-- MVVM Architecture: The application follows the Model-View-ViewModel architectural pattern for a clean and organized codebase.
+- Material Design : The application follows the Google Material Desing for a create a better Ui Design.

 - FireBase Database: Utilizes the Room persistence library for Stor Student Information.
 - Responsive Desing With Third Party Laibrery.